 Your packaging may be the only tangible way that customers touch and interact with your brand in the real world.
 Good packaging is vital for ghost kitchens to establish quality and presence.

 - Bags, multiple container types, utensils, or napkins with a branded logo

 - Add-ons such as towelettes, seasoning, and condiments

 - Advertising components such as menus or special offers

 You’ll also want to ask questions like, does your packaging:

-•Display the amount of luxury or quality that you want associated with your food?
+- Display the amount of luxury or quality that you want to be associated with your food?